 Should I check all three credit reports?

-Don't worry about over-checking your credit report.
+Don't worry about over-checking your credit file.
 Your checks are only recorded on your report as soft searches, which lenders either don't see, or if they do they can't use them in making lending decisions.

 How to check your full credit report for FREE

 It used to be that the only way you could check your full report for free was to sign up to 30-day free trials with the credit agencies, and then cancel before the time's up so you don't get charged.
-Yet now there is more choice out there, and even the chance to earn money for checking.
+Yet these days there is more choice out there, and even the chance to earn money for checking.

 Which way you choose to check your report will depend on what's most important to you – a full bells and whistles credit-monitoring service free for 30 days, or a more basic, but free-for-life service.